Find a Good Pumpkin Knife

 The full tang included on the knife ensures that this knife will feel comfortable in your hand while using.
 Although it is ideal for carving pumpkins, this knife will likely be your tool of choice for a number of jobs around the kitchen, as its size and sharpness make it quite dynamic.

 The Mercer Culinary Genesis Forged Paring Knife is the perfect option for those who are looking for a knife that can carve pumpkins and more.
-Coming in at under $20, this knife is easily the best value when looking for the best knife to carve pumpkins.
+Coming in at under $20, this knife is easily the best value when looking for the best pumpkin knife.

 Key Features :